BFA TOURNAMENT RULES 2024

 105 pitches (max) | 4 days

 Note: Pitchers may not exceed 105 pitches in one day.
+There is no collective tournament limit on pitch count.

-FOR ALL DIVISIONS:
+PITCHING FOR ALL DIVISIONS

 The Tournament Director will determine the accurate pitch count by using all the information gathered from the official Ripken scorers plus his own work and render any final decisions on protests.

-If a pitcher reaches the maximum number of pitches during an active at bat, the pitcher may be removed or she may finish the same batter.
+If a pitcher reaches the maximum number of pitches during an active at bat, the pitcher may be removed, or she may finish the same batter.

 NOTE: Violating pitch count rules will cause the violating team to forfeit the game.